As the popularity of avocados grows, so does the use of guacamole.

 Guacamole also contains smaller amounts of zinc, iron, calcium, sodium and selenium.

-While a simple homemade guacamole can be extremely healthy, some guacamole mix products found in-store can be terrible.
+While simple homemade guacamole can be extremely healthy, some ready-to-mix products found in-store can be less nutritious.

 For one thing, many of these store-bought guacamoles have added ingredients such as soybean oil, sweeteners, and flavorings.

-In contrast, a good homemade guacamole has no fillers or preservatives; it’s just real food.
+In contrast, a good homemade guacamole has no fillers or preservatives.

 Overall, it’s best to make fresh guacamole at home; this way you control what ingredients go into it.

-The health benefits of guacamole are chiefly down to the impressive nutrient profile and high amount of healthy fats hidden inside avocados.
+The health benefits of guacamole are chiefly down to the impressive nutrient profile of avocados.

 With attention to health studies, there are some significant findings on the positive benefits of avocados.